 In 2004 the Office of the UN High Commissioner on Human Rights sent a warning letter to the company about its sales of bulldozers to the Israel Defense Force and which were used in part to destroy Palestinian farms.

 In 2003, pro-Palestinian activist Rachel Corrie was crushed to death by an Israeli Defense Force-operated Caterpillar bulldozer.
 The company was sued by her family afterwards, and even though the company did not respond to an offer by the family to an open dialogue after the lawsuit was dismissed, a spy from C2i was sent by them to gather information about her.
 This was not known until 2017 when related documents were leaked.

 Clean Air Act violation

 In July 1999, Caterpillar and five other diesel engine manufacturers signed a consent decree with the Justice Department and the State of California, after governmental investigations revealed violations of the Clean Air Act.
-The violation involves over a million diesel engines sold with defect devices, devices that regulated emissions during pre-sale tests, but that could be disabled in favour of better performance during subsequent highway driving.
+The violation involves over a million diesel engines sold with defeat devices, devices that regulated emissions during pre-sale tests, but that could be disabled in favor of better performance during subsequent highway driving.

 Tax deferral techniques